Artificial Intelligence Driven Channel Coding and Resource Optimization for Wireless Networks: A Systematic Survey: Security and Privacy in AI-Driven 5G+ networks

 \subsection{Approaches to Ensuring Privacy in AI-based Communication Systems}

 To secure AI-driven 5G+ networks, several advanced techniques are being developed.
-Adversarial machine learning \cite{he2023adversarial} strengthens AI models against manipulation by exposing them to adversarial examples during training, increasing their resilience to attacks, especially in critical functions like traffic management.
-Secure federated learning \cite{fereidooni2021safelearn} enables decentralized AI training by keeping raw data on local devices and sharing only model updates.
-This approach enhances data privacy and is particularly valuable in 5G+ environments with massive, distributed data sources.
-Differential chaotic privacy \cite{ali2023chaos} further protects sensitive information by adding noise to AI outputs, preventing the disclosure of individual data points.
-This is especially important in applications where privacy is paramount, such as healthcare and finance.
+Adversarial ML \cite{he2023adversarial} strengthens AI models against manipulation by exposing them to adversarial examples during training, increasing their resilience to attacks, especially in critical functions like traffic management.
+Secure FL \cite{fereidooni2021safelearn} enables decentralized AI training by keeping raw data on local devices and sharing only model updates. \rc{This approach is particularly relevant for distributed wireless systems, where collaborative training of channel coding and decoding models can be achieved without exposing sensitive user data \cite{chen2020wireless}.} \rc{However, FL introduces new vulnerabilities, including gradient leakage and model inversion during aggregation \cite{liu2020federated}.
+To mitigate these risks, secure aggregation protocols and encryption-based techniques are employed to protect model updates during transmission \cite{fereidooni2021safelearn}.} Differential chaotic privacy \cite{ali2023chaos, 11062788} further protects sensitive information by adding noise to AI outputs, preventing the disclosure of individual data points. \rc{Such privacy-preserving mechanisms must carefully balance data protection with communication overhead and model accuracy.} This is especially important in applications where privacy is paramount, such as healthcare and finance.
+However, certified robustness for neural decoders and AI-based resource allocators remains immature, especially for safety-critical applications such as URLLC, autonomous driving, and industrial control, where formal reliability guarantees are required under adversarial or distribution-shift conditions.